Process Simulation

 The first process simulation software programs emerged in the 1960s, developed by large chemical companies such as Monsanto in the US and Imperial Chemical Industries in the UK.
 These programs were conceived to solve the heat and material balances necessary for designing complex industrial-scale chemical production processes.
 Many other chemical companies, as well as emerging process licensors, developed similar software.

 In the 1970s, Aspen Plus and PRO/II were commercialized as batch-run simulation tools.
-These program calculations quickly evolved into complex iterative calculations and had to be executed on mainframe computers.
+These program calculations quickly evolved into complex iterative algorithms demanding significant execution time on the mainframe computers of the day.
 Initially used in chemical process design, their application scope soon extended to refinery operations and oil & gas production.
 Simulation technology began to be used in optimizing the design of highly integrated processes, such as key refinery process synthesis and distillation units, LNG production and air separation.
-This period marked a progressive shift from in-house simulation tools to globally licensed commercial process simulation software.
+This period marked a progressive shift from in-house simulation tools to licensed commercial process simulation software.

 The 1980s saw a revolution in computing technology with the emergence of desktop machines.
 The advent of the IBM PC and its Microsoft DOS operating system enabled more engineering calculations to be performed interactively.
 Hyprotech’s HISIM process simulator introduced the concept of a graphical user interface for developing process flow diagrams, coupled with the solution of flowsheet heat and material balances.
 As the Windows operating system replaced DOS, the Hyprotech HYSYS process simulator began to capture a significant market share, especially in the upstream oil & gas sector.

-Eventually, all popular commercial process simulators adopted graphical flowsheets integrated with heat and material balance calculations.
+Eventually, all popular commercial process simulators were available on desktop computers and these adopted graphical flowsheets integrated with heat and material balance calculations.
 Fractional distillation modelling became pivotal in designing separation of chemical compounds, while reactor modelling and rate-chemistry simulations were essential for configuring the processes used to synthesize of important chemical products.
-Over time, additional critical process engineering design and simulation capabilities were incorporated, such as the sizing of pipelines and equipment for key process unit operations.
+Over time, additional critical process engineering design and simulation capabilities were incorporated, such as the sizing of pipelines, valves and equipment for key process unit operations.

 Today the leading commercial process simulators used worldwide include: